 - Does not include a definitive process for resolving disputes surrounding Congress’s counting of electoral votes

 - Leaves the nation vulnerable to future chaos because of an outdated law when a crisis is most dangerous — during a transition of power

 Elections are decided by the American people, not politicians.
 To protect the will of the people from partisan power grabs in Congress, Republicans and Democrats in Congress must update to the ECA.

 Recently, a group of academic experts, litigators, and other non-partisan stakeholders came together to determine the best way to update the ECA.
 These changes are all consistent with Article II and the Twelfth Amendment, which define the respective roles of state and federal actors in presidential elections, and are consistent with the original intent of the statute.

 To update the ECA, Congress should

-- Establish clear timelines and rules for the appointment of presidential electors: The ECA must clearly set the timing for states to appoint their electors and define the narrow, emergency circumstances (e.g., a terrorist attack or natural disaster preventing voting on a wide scale) under which electors may be appointed after Election Day, as well as the process for states to follow under such circumstances.
+- Establish clear timelines and rules for the appointment of presidential electors: The ECA must clearly set the timing for states to appoint their electors and bar state legislatures from unilaterally appointing electors after Election Day.
+An updated ECA should also narrowly define the extraordinary emergency circumstances (for example, a terrorist attack or natural disaster preventing voting on a wide scale) under which voting might be extended beyond Election Day.

 - Ensure that states, not Congress, decide election results: The ECA should be updated to help resolve postelection conflicts before they reach Congress — crucial improvements to bolster the American people’s trust in the election results.
 An updated ECA should expressly recognize each state’s ability to adjudicate its own post-election disputes and limit opportunities for Congress to second-guess state determinations.
 At the same time, it should provide streamlined mechanisms for federal court review to resolve any questions as to the lawfulness of a state’s appointment of electors, including compliance with the Constitution and other federal law.